15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 4. TAKE THE CABLE CAR FOR STUNNING VIEWS (Cool things to do in Dubrovnik Old Town)

-During your visit, you must take a ride on the 5-minute cable car to the top of Mount Srd for the most spectacular panoramic view over Dubrovnik Old Town, including the outline of the walls and Lokrum Island beyond – I cannot get enough of any view that Dubrovnik offers!
+During your visit to Dubrovnik Old Town, you must take a ride on the 5-minute cable car to the top of Mount Srd for the most spectacular panoramic view over the ancient walls and Lokrum Island beyond – it’s one of the best things to do in Dubrovnik, so unique!

-To make your visit even more worthwhile, I recommend making a reservation at the restaurant Panorama at the top in advance, either for lunch or sunset – it could easily serve up basic food, given it’s isolated location, but no, this restaurant offers a nice people-pleasing Mediterranean menu along with one of the best seating arrangements in Dubrovnik.
+And to make your visit even more incredible, I recommend making a reservation at the restaurant Panorama at the top in advance, either for lunch or sunset – it could easily be a tourist trap given the isolated location, but no, this restaurant offers an excellent people-pleasing Mediterranean menu along with one of the best seating arrangements in Dubrovnik, just look at it!

 Outdoor terrace at Panorama Restaurant overlooking Dubrovnik Old Town and the Adriatic Sea from Mount Srđ, one of the unique things to do in Dubrovnik Old Town